BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 __#RJICPY1.skl__ is a version of the #RJICPY1 showing commented steps.

-The edit maccro __JCLCOMMNT__ can help insert comments for a member or element that contains JCL.
+The edit maccro __JCLCOMMT__ can help insert comments for a member or element that contains JCL.
 While editing an element or member, enter JCLCOMMT on the Command line.

 ## Member Inclusions

-Members in the CSIQSENU library(s) use the standard ISPF Skeleton method - )IM name - for including other skeletons.
+Members in the CSIQSENU library(s) use the standard ISPF Skeleton method - )IM name - for including other skeleton members.

 Members of the CSIQOPTN library(s) and remote JCL PROCs and snippets may also include other members.